Ayurvedic Nutrition

 Dairy and Fats

-• Ghee — considered the most sattvic fat, traditionally used for cooking and as a digestive aid
+• Ghee.
+The most sattvic fat.
+Traditionally used for cooking and as a digestive aid

-• Fresh milk — ideally organic, warm, and consumed separately from meals
+• Fresh milk.
+Ideally organic, warm, consumed separately from meals

-• Fresh yoghurt — in moderation, best consumed at lunch
+• Fresh yoghurt.
+In moderation, best at lunch

 Nuts, Seeds, and Sweeteners

-• Raw honey, jaggery, and maple syrup — in moderation
+• Raw honey, jaggery, maple syrup.
+In moderation

 Foods to Minimise or Avoid